What is it?

 How does it work?

-CHI uses an image capture technique based on the work of Neffra Matthews and Tommy Noble at the US Bureau of Land Management (BLM).
-The BLM Tech Note (PDF) and 2010 VAST tutorial, provide additional information.
+CHI uses an image capture technique for photogrammetry based on the work of Neffra Matthews and Tommy Noble at the US Bureau of Land Management (BLM).
+The BLM Tech Note (PDF) and 2010 VAST tutorial, provide additional information regarding the origins of our methods.
 Neffra and Tommy have been improving their photogrammetry methods at the BLM for over 20 years.
 Their image capture method acquires photo data sets that are software independent and will get the most information-rich results possible from the various photogrammetry software systems on the market.
+CHI has been working in collaboration with Tommy and Neffra for over a decade.
+The four-day photogrammetry training CHI offers was developed by and continues to feature this collaboration.

 Using SfM algorithms, photographic capture sets can be acquired using uncalibrated camera/lens combinations.
 To generate the information necessary to characterize how light passes from the imaging subject through the given optical system, SfM algorithms need a set of matched point correspondences.
-These matched points are found in the overlapping photographs of a planned network of images captured from different positions and orientations relative to the imaging subject.
-How the camera is moved relative to the subject has a great impact on the degree of uncertainty present in the measurements of the associated 3D representation.
+These matched points are found in the overlapping photographs of a planned network of images, captured from different positions and orientations relative to the imaging subject.
+How the camera is moved relative to the subject has a great impact on the degree of precision (positional uncertainty) present in the measurements of the associated 3D representation.

-The SfM software must take the information contained in the set of photos and optimally solve for three outcomes:
+To explain this in greater detail, the SfM software must take the information contained in the set of photogrammetry photos and optimally solve for three outcomes:

-- Model the camera’s interior geometry (calibration) describing how bundles of light rays travel from the imaging subject through the camera’s optics to the digital sensor
+- Calibrate the camera’s interior geometry describing how bundles of light rays travel from the imaging subject through the camera’s optics to the digital sensor

 - Generate a sparse point cloud of 3D points from finding and matching locations in two or more photographs that depict the same feature on the imaging subject

-When these three operations have yielded a very low uncertainty result, expressed in small fractions of pixels, the role of the SfM algorithm is finished.
-The uncertainty of the solution is quantified in the form of a Root Mean Squares (RMS) residual, which is equivalent to the statistical concept of a standard deviation.
-This level of uncertainty will serve to characterize all subsequent measurement operations.
+When these three operations have yielded a very high precision, low uncertainty camera calibration and pose, often expressed in small fractions of pixels, the role of the SfM algorithm is finished.
+The sparse cloud has no further use.
+The remaining precisional uncertainty of the SfM solution is quantified in the form of a Root Mean Squares Error (RMSE) residual by the Bundle Adjustment.
+RMSE is equivalent to the statistical concept of a standard deviation.
+This level of precision uncertainty will serve as a foundation for all subsequent measurement operations.

-The photogrammetry software then employs surfacing algorithms, employing the dense cloud’s 3D point positions and the look angles from the photos to the matched points, to build the geometrical mesh.
-A texture map is calculated from the pixels of the original photos and the knowledge of how those pixels map onto the 3D geometry.
-The result is a textured 3D model that can be measured with precision.
+The photogrammetry software then employs surfacing algorithms, using the dense cloud’s 3D point positions and the look angles from the photos to the matched points, to build the geometrical mesh.
+A texture map is calculated from the color information in the pixels of the original photos and the knowledge of how those pixels map onto the 3D geometry.
+The result is a textured 3D model that can be measured with a known precision.

 Example: Tlingit Helmet – Views of a 3D Photogrammetric Model

-The scale for the project is added during the SfM stage of processing.
+On its own, photogrammetry generates 3D representations without scale.
+The scale for the virtual representation is added during the SfM stage of processing.
 The scale provides the ability to introduce real-world measurement values to the virtual 3D model.
 At CHI, we accomplish this by adding at least three (and preferably four) calibrated scale bars of known dimension into the scene containing the imaging subject.
 The scale bars can be on, around, or next to the region of interest.
-Each scale bar must be included in multiple (at least three) overlapping images.
+Each scale bar must be included in multiple (at least three, preferably nine) overlapping images.
 Scale bars are flat, lightweight linear bars in several sizes with printed targets separated by a known, calibrated distance.
 The software can recognize the targets.
 The user then enters distances between the targets.
 Using calibrated scale bars can produce levels of measurement precision well below one tenth of a millimeter.

-The final resolution of a dense surface model is governed by the image resolution, or ground sample distance (GSD).
-The resolution of the images is governed by the size of the real-world area represented by each pixel.
-The GSD is a function of the resolution of the camera sensor, the focal length of the lens, and the distance from the subject.
+The resolution of a surface model is governed by the area on the real-world subject represented by the pixels in the images from which it was generated.
+This resolution is known as ground sample distance (GSD).
+The GSD resolution is determined by the resolution of the camera sensor, the focal length of the lens, and the distance from the subject.

 How to Capture Photos